AdobeDocs/experience-platform.en/help/privacy-service/api/getting-started.md

 * `x-api-key: {API_KEY}`
 * `x-gw-ims-org-id: {IMS_ORG}`

-This involves obtaining developer permissions for [!DNL Experience Platform] in the Adobe Admin Console, and then generating the credentials in Adobe Developer Console.
+This involves obtaining developer permissions for Adobe Experience Platform in Adobe Admin Console, and then generating the credentials in Adobe Developer Console.

-### Gain developer access to [!DNL Experience Platform]
+### Gain developer access to Experience Platform

 To gain developer access to [!DNL Platform], follow the beginning steps in the [Experience Platform authentication tutorial](https://www.adobe.com/go/platform-api-authentication-en).
 Once you arrive at the step "Generate access credentials in Adobe Developer Console", return to this tutorial to generate the credentials specific to [!DNL Privacy Service].